xamarin/Xamarin.Social/GettingStarted.md

 StartActivityForResult (shareIntent, 42);
 ```

-The share UI will ask the user to select the social account they'd like
+The share UI asks the user to select the social account they'd like to
-to share from, so you don't need to specify this.
-The UI will also allow
+share from, so you don't need to specify this.
+The share UI also allowa
-the user to edit the item's text before it is posted.
+the user to edit the item's text before it's posted.

 Not all services are able to share images, and some (crazy) services
 limit the amount of text you can post.
 Use these properties on your